 Strength

 This isn’t pull-yourself-up-by-your-bootstraps strength.
-In this context, I equate strength with courage—the courage to be honest, the courage to connect with your story, the courage to be vulnerable.
+In this context, I equate strength with courage—the courage to be honest, the courage to connect with the felt experience of your story, the courage to be vulnerable.
 I also think of the strength that comes from being bolstered by connection with others.
 The work of recovery isn’t for the faint of heart!

 Hope